The Battle of Britain Memorial tells the story of the heroes of the Battle of Britain, the men of the RAF who kept the Luftwaffe at bay in 1940

 Set in the beautiful Weald of Kent, Penshurst Place and Gardens is a medieval home dating from the 14th century.

 Situated near the picturesque village green in Westerham, this redbrick house has 16th century origins as well as many fascinating features from

 We display aircraft and artifacts to show the history of RAF at Manston

 An historic town walk specially organised for The Kent Big Weekend.

-Take a guided tour of the 3 mile Ramsgate Tunnels and discover how the residents of Ramsgate survived WWII in a labyrinth of tunnels
+Take a guided tour of Ramsgate Tunnels and discover how the residents of Ramsgate survived WWII in a labyrinth of tunnels

 Evocatively sited amid the East Kent marshes, this is perhaps the most symbolically important of Roman sites in Britain, witnessing the

 The great keep of Rochester Castle towers over the River Medway and by its side, an inseparable twin, the magnificent cathedral shares and

 Grade II listed Victorian Dockworkers Cottage.
 Front-room, parlour, scullery, ladies bedroom, nursery.
 Small Art and History exhibition Gallery.